-B Tech, ME- III Year I Semester Prerequisite(s): None
+B. Tech, ME- III Year I Semester

-L T P/D C 0 0 4 2
+L Т P/D С 0 0 4 2

 - 1. Distinguish between simple and compound interest and demonstrate how to determine each; Evaluate profit/loss for the given various price related problems; Understand the importance of percentage, ratio and proportions while solve the problems in different scenarios. - 2.
 Evaluate the average by various methods; Understand the concepts of speed, distance and time, solve the related problems; Understand the concepts of work done in a given period of time in various contexts. - 3.
 Understand the statements and their connectives; Identify the validity of conclusions drawn from the given statements and identify strong/weak arguments from a given statement; Determine various Analogies to identify the similarities of the objects. - 4.
-Understand the various concepts of Non Verbal reasoning; Create awareness on blood relations and solve the related problems; Understand the concepts of binary logic and solve the analytical problems.
+Understand the various concepts of Non-Verbal reasoning; Create awareness on blood relations and solve the related problems; Understand the concepts of binary logic and solve the analytical problems.

-Course Outcomes: At the end of the course, the students will be able to:
+Course Outcomes (COs): At the end of the course, student would be able to: